Spacii-AN/rustodia/README.md

 **macOS**: Grant accessibility permissions in System Preferences → Security & Privacy → Privacy → Accessibility

-## Python Version (Legacy)

-The original Python implementation is available in the `python-version/` directory for reference or as a fallback option.
-See [python-version/README.md](python-version/README.md) for Python-specific documentation.

 ## License

 This project is provided as-is for personal use.
 Use at your own risk.